asreview/paper-megameta-postprocessing-screeningresults/README.md

 above.
 ```

-## Installation
+## Requirements to get started

 To get started:
 1. Open the `pre-processing.Rproject` in Rstudio;
-2. Open `scripts/master_script_merging_after_asreview_part_1.R`;
+2. Open `scripts/master_script_merging_after_asreview.R`;
 3. Install, if necessary, the packages required by uncommenting the lines and running them.
+4. Make sure that at least the following columns are present in the data:
+    - `title`
+    - `abstract`
+    - `included`
+    - `year` (may be spelled differently as this can be changed within `crossref_doi_retrieval.ipynb`)

 ## Running the complete pipeline

-1. Open the `pre-processing.Rproject` in Rstudio and run the `script master_script_merging_after_asreview_part_1.R` to merge the datasets.
+1. Open the `pre-processing.Rproject` in Rstudio and run the `master_script_merging_after_asreview.R` to merge the datasets.
-At the end of part_1, a file named
+At the end of the merging script, the file `megameta_merged_merged.xlsx` is created and saved in `/output`.
-`megameta_merged_after_screening_asreview_part_1_preliminary.xlsx` is created
-and saved in `/output`.
-2. Next, run the `scripts/crossref_doi_retrieval_part_2.ipynb` in jupyter notebook
-to retrieve the missing doi's.
-The input for this script `megameta_merged_after_screening_asreview_part_1_preliminary.xlsx` is automated.
+2. Run the `scripts/crossref_doi_retrieval.ipynb` in jupyter notebook to retrieve the missing doi's.
-The output from the doi retrieval is also stored in the output folder:
+The output from the doi retrieval is stored in `/output`:
-`megameta_asreview_added_doi_part_2_preliminary.xlsx`
-Note.
-This might take some time!
+`megameta_asreview_doi_retrieved.xlsx`.
+Note: This step might take some time!
-3. For the final part, open and run `scripts/master_script_merging_after_asreview_part_3.R`
+3. For the deduplication part, open and run `scripts/master_script_deduplication.R`
 back in the Rproject in Rstudio.
-Again the input data (`megameta_asreview_added_doi_part_2_preliminary.xlsx`) is
-automatically retrieved.
-This will finally result in the final dataset stored in the output folder: `megameta_merged_after_screening_asreview_postprocessed_preliminary.xslx`
+This result is stored in `/output`: `megameta_asreview_deduplicated.xslx`
+4. To correct labels based on two quality checks, run `master_script_quality_check.R`.
+This script uses the deduplicated dataset as input and performs 2 quality checks:
+    1. Change the labels of incorrectly excluded records to included.
+    2. Change the labels of incorrectly included records to excluded.
+It results in corrected columns for both the subject- and the composite-label.

 ## Deduplication strategy

-Keeping in mind that deduplication is never perfect, this script contains a function
+Keeping in mind that deduplication is never perfect,
-to deduplicate the records in a very conservative way.
-It is assumed that it is better
+`scripts/master_script_deduplication.R` contains a function to deduplicate the
+records in a very conservative way.
+It is assumed that it is better to miss
-to miss duplicates within the data, than to falsely deduplicate records.
+duplicates within the data, than to falsely deduplicate records.

-Therefore deduplication within the `master_script_merging_after_asreview_part_3.R`
+Therefore deduplication within the `master_script_deduplication.R` is based on
-is based on two different rounds of deduplication.
-The first round uses doi to identify duplicates.
+two different rounds of deduplication.
+The first round uses the digitial
-However, extra deduplication is necessary because deduplication only based on doi is not sufficient.
-Many doi's, even after crossref doi retrieval, are still missing.
-Or in some cases the doi's may be different for otherwise seemingly identical records.
-Therefore, an extra conservative round of deduplication is also applied to the data.
+object identifier (doi) to identify duplicates.
+However, many doi's, even
+after doi-retrieval, are still missing.
+Or in some cases the doi's may be

-To be transparent, the latter deduplication round will also print the number of identified duplicates for both a the conservative strategy and a less conservative strategy.
-In this way, we can compare the impact of different duplication strategies.
+different for otherwise seemingly identical records.
+Therefore, an extra round
+of deduplication is applied to the data.
+This conservative strategy was
+devised with the help of @bmkramer.
+The code used a deduplication script by
+@terrymyc as inspiration.

 The exact strategy of the second deduplication round is as follows:
 1. Set all necessary columns (see below) for deduplication to lowercase characters and remove any punctuation marks.